-The number of people living with albinism in Brasil is significant.
-The dermatology department of Santa Casa de Misericórdia Hospital was facing a high incidence of advanced skin cancers and actinic damages in albino patients.
-This department decided to set up a program to provide effective interventions for the prevention and early management of skin cancer, and to provide emotional and social support to albino patients.
+Epidemiological data on albinism in Brazil are not available, but the number of people living with albinism is substantial.
+The dermatology department of Santa Casa de Misericórdia Hospital recorded a high incidence of advanced skin cancers and actinic damage in albino patients.
+As a direct result, the department decided to set up a program to provide effective interventions for the prevention and early management of skin cancer, and to provide emotional and social support to albino patients.

 The Pró-Albino program was launched in 2010 at the Santa Casa de Misericórdia Hospital in São Paulo, by the Department of Dermatology and the Department of Ophthalmology.
-Its objective is to propose strategies for:
+Its objectives include:

-– reducing the physical repercussions of albinism through the prevention and early detection of dermatological diseases that may occur in the albino patients,
+– Reducing the physical ‘scars’ of albinism through the prevention and early detection of dermatological diseases that occur in albino patients,

-The program has a multidisciplinary group and include, in addition to Dermatology and Ophtalmology, teams on Psychology, Speech therapy, Ocular Physiotherapy and Social Assistance.
+The program has a multidisciplinary group which, in addition to Dermatology and Ophthalmology, offers Psychology, Speech therapy, Ocular Physiotherapy and Social Assistance.

-In addition, all the albino patients and their family receive information leaflets on the pathology and on the measures to prevent damages.
+In addition, all albino patients and their families receive information leaflets on the pathology and on measures to prevent skin damage.

 Around 280 patients are involved in the program.

-In Brazil, no data is available on the genetic profile of albinism.
-Genetic analysis would provide a general understanding of the incidence of albinism, would help health professionals to give appropriate advice to the patient.
-It would also permit an early diagnosis of syndromic forms of the disease and avoid severe complications.
+In Brazil, no data is currently available on the genetic profile of albinism.
+Genetic analysis would provide a better understanding of the incidence of albinism and would help health professionals give targeted advice to the patient.
+It would also ensure an early diagnosis of syndromic forms of the disease and avoid severe complications.

-The grant is needed to perform the genetic analysis of the patients involved in the program (at the beginning on a pilot scale) and to make the technology available in the hospital.
-This would develop the molecular research on this disease in Brazil.
+The grant would fund the genetic analysis of the patients involved in the program (funding a pilot project) and make the technology available in hospital.
+It would advance the molecular research on this disease in Brazil.